jossets/YoloToolbox/40_privilege_elevation_win32.md

 specify as many keywords as you wish.
     C:\Windows\system32> dir /s *pass* == *cred* == *vnc* == *.config*

-Search certain file types for a keyword, this can generate a lot of output.
+Grep files for keyword, this can generate a lot of output.
     C:\Windows\system32> findstr /si password *.xml *.ini *.txt

 Similarly the two commands below can be used to grep the registry for keywords, in this case "password".